 This is usually related to the Thermista-Stat, or room thermostat.
 It has a “Summer air circulation” setting at one end of its travel and this may simply have been selected, which won’t be obvious to anyone peering at the boiler wondering what has gone wrong.
 Check the room thermostat!
 If it is set correctly it may be faulty, which can be diagnosed by removing the room stat wires from the boiler and connecting terminals 8 and 10.
 If the fan still runs all the time the control board needs replacing.
 If the boiler now fires normally, replace the Thermista-Stat room thermostat.

 Other than the above, the Economaire seems to be quite a reliable boiler.
-I get very few calls to repair them.
-Servicing one properly is very time consuming though, especially when the Intejan water heater is present.
+I get very few calls to repair them even though when they do fail, fault tracing can be difficult.
+Servicing one properly is very time consuming too, especially when the Intejan water heater is present.
 Two whole appliances inside one case to deal with, actually.

 If your Economaire needs repairing, call or text me on 07866 766364